 POP-BDE wastes can be generated in a diverse range of applications, at different stages of the POP-BDEs life cycles and through different environmental release media.
 Knowledge of release media guides the analysis and choice of methods that may be required to manage these wastes.
 Table 2 below provides an overview of relevant information on the life cycle of POP-BDE wastes.

-Table 2: Overview of the production and application of POP-BDEs and their release media into the environment
+Table 2: Overview of the production and application of POP-BDEs and their release media into the environment (sources: UNEP/POPS/POPRC.11/10/Add.1, UNEP/CHW.13/INF/14, decision SC-8-10)